13. Weaponsยถ

 Third |

-The total damage inflicted onto the target non-GR entity is simply the sum of all damages, which has a maximum of .
-Observe that the maximum possible damage is independent of the angle of incidence .
+The total damage inflicted onto the target non-GR entity is simply the sum of all damages, which has a maximum of

-Therefore, the total maximum potential damage inflicted by all of the doublegauss executions is
+Therefore, the total maximum potential damage inflicted by all of the

 13.3.6.
-Entity punch¶
+Entity punchยถ

-) and not able to detect certain entities, and therefore the line tracing may end at a further point, skipping these undetected entities along the way.
+As explained in Beam iterations, a secondary gauss beam can punch through a GR entity if it does not meet the criterion for reflection.
+The damage produced by an entity punch is dependent on pentIgnore) and not able to detect certain entities, and therefore the line tracing may end at a further point, skipping these undetected entities along the way.
 And sometimes, if the thickness of an entity is too high, the game may wrongly determine that the trace is all solid.

 If the line tracings went well, the game will create an explosion 8 units away from the exit point.
 The thinner the walls or entities (barring the caveats above), the higher the explosive damage.
 Since the explosion origin is displaced from the exit surface, it is possible for the origin to be located inside some other entity, thus causes nuking (see Nuking and headshots).
 In general, entity punching can be very powerful.
 With a full gauss charge, the player can instantly create explosions of a maximum of 200 source damage, outclassing most explosive weapons.

 13.3.7.
-Reflection boost¶
+Reflection boostยถ

 Reflection boost refers to boosting which involves a reflection of the gauss beam.
 There are two variants of gauss reflect boost: ducking and standing.
 Reflection boosts can be used to provide vertical boost, which is not possible with a normal gauss boost in single player.
 The vertical boost is provided by means of self-inflicted damage, which can be costly to player health.